ryantd42/NY-Legislative-Git/2023/A7052C-2023/bill.md

   ___________

- Introduced by M. of A. SILLITTI -- read once and referred to the Commit- tee on Election Law
+ Introduced by M. of A. SILLITTI -- read once and referred to the Commit- tee  on  Election  Law  -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the election law and the vehicle  and  traffic  law,  in relation to joining multistate voter list maintenance organizations

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-Legislative  findings and intent.
-A multistate voter list maintenance organization is a coordinating  entity  between  the  states that aids them in removing ineligible voters from their voter rolls.
-The Electronic  Registration  Information  Center (ERIC) is a public charity non-profit membership organization comprising 32 states and the District of Columbia.
-ERIC's purpose is to assist states in improving the accura- cy of America's voter rolls and increasing access to voter  registration for all eligible citizens.
-Keeping voter rolls up to date is a challenge because, every day, voters move or pass away.
-Voters don't always remem- ber  to  update  their registration.
-At least every 60 days, each member submits their voter registration data and licensing  and  identification data  from  departments of motor vehicles (DMV) to ERIC.
-ERIC refers to this data as Member Data.
-ERIC's technical staff uses sophisticated data matching software to compare Member Data from all member  states,  some- times  with  data from other sources, to create the following four "list maintenance" reports.
-(1) Cross-State Movers Report:  Identifies  voters who  appear  to  have  moved  from one ERIC state to another using voter registration data and DMV data; (2) In-State Movers Report:  Identifies voters  who  appear to have moved within the state using voter registra- tion and department of motor vehicle data; (3) Duplicate Report:  Iden- tifies voters with duplicate registrations in the same state using voter registration  data;  and (4) Deceased Report: Identifies voters who have died using voter registration data and Social Security death data  known as  the  Limited Access Death Master File.
-As the official record of all eligible voters in a state, a state's voter registration rolls  are  the

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10609-01-3
- A. 7052  2

- foundation  of  free,  fair,  and  accurate elections.
-Illegal voting is exceedingly rare but maintaining accurate voter rolls reduces the oppor- tunity for such behavior and  it  helps  build  confidence  in  election outcomes.
-  § 2.
 Article 5 of the election law is amended by  adding  a  new title 10 to read as follows:
   TITLE X
   MULTISTATE VOTER LIST MAINTENANCE ORGANIZATION MEMBERSHIP AUTHORIZATION SECTION 5-1000.
 JOINING  A  MULTISTATE  VOTER LIST MAINTENANCE ORGANIZA- TION.
   5-1001.
-DESIGNATING A MEMBER REPRESENTATIVE.
-  5-1002.
 AUTHORIZATION TO SHARE REGISTRATION RECORDS WITH  MULTI- STATE VOTER LIST MAINTENANCE ORGANIZATION.
   §  5-1000.
 JOINING  A MULTISTATE VOTER LIST MAINTENANCE ORGANIZATION.
- THE CO-CHAIRS OF THE STATE BOARD OF ELECTIONS MAY JOIN THE  STATE  AS  A MEMBER  IN  ONE  OR MORE MULTISTATE VOTER LIST MAINTENANCE ORGANIZATIONS INCLUDING, BUT NOT LIMITED TO, THE ELECTRONIC  REGISTRATION  INFORMATION CENTER  OR ITS SUCCESSOR.
-THE COMMISSIONER IS AUTHORIZED TO EXPEND FUNDS AS AVAILABLE FOR MEMBERSHIP FEES, DUES AND  OTHER  EXPENSES  RELATED  TO SUCH MEMBERSHIP.
+ NEW YORK STATE MAY JOIN AS A MEMBER STATE  IN  ONE  OR  MORE  MULTISTATE VOTER  LIST MAINTENANCE ORGANIZATIONS INCLUDING, BUT NOT LIMITED TO, THE ELECTRONIC REGISTRATION INFORMATION CENTER OR ITS SUCCESSOR.
+THE COMMIS- SIONER IS AUTHORIZED TO EXPEND FUNDS AS AVAILABLE FOR  MEMBERSHIP  FEES, DUES AND OTHER EXPENSES RELATED TO SUCH MEMBERSHIPS.
   §  5-1001.
-DESIGNATING  A MEMBER REPRESENTATIVE.
-THE CO-CHAIRS OF THE STATE BOARD OF ELECTIONS SHALL DESIGNATE A MEMBER OF THE STATE BOARD  OF ELECTIONS  AS  A  REPRESENTATIVE TO THE BOARD OF DIRECTORS OF ANY MULTI- STATE VOTER LIST MAINTENANCE ORGANIZATION THAT THE STATE IS A MEMBER  OF INCLUDING,  BUT  NOT LIMITED TO, THE ELECTRONIC REGISTRATION INFORMATION CENTER OR ITS SUCCESSOR.
-  § 5-1002.
 AUTHORIZATION TO SHARE REGISTRATION RECORDS WITH MULTISTATE VOTER  LIST  MAINTENANCE  ORGANIZATION.
-1. NOTWITHSTANDING ANY OTHER PROVISION OF LAW, THE MEMBER  REPRESENTATIVE  DESIGNATED  UNDER  SECTION 5-1001  OF  THIS  TITLE MAY PROVIDE TO THE MULTISTATE VOTER LIST MAINTE- NANCE ORGANIZATION THAT THEY ARE A MEMBER OF THE BOARD OF  DIRECTORS  OF THE  FOLLOWING INFORMATION FROM THE STATEWIDE VOTER REGISTRATION LIST AS DEFINED IN SECTION 5-614 OF THIS ARTICLE:
+1. NOTWITHSTANDING  ANY  OTHER PROVISION OF LAW, THE STATE BOARD OF ELECTIONS MAY PROVIDE TO THE MULTI- STATE VOTER LIST MAINTENANCE ORGANIZATION, OF WHICH THE STATE BOARD IS A MEMBER, THE VOTER REGISTRATION INFORMATION REQUIRED BY THE ORGANIZATION, AS SPECIFIED IN THE ORGANIZATION'S MEMBERSHIP AGREEMENT.
-  (A) ALL NAME FIELDS;
-  (B) ALL ADDRESS FIELDS;
-  (C) ACTIVITY DATES AS DEFINED BY THE MULTISTATE VOTER LIST MAINTENANCE ORGANIZATION'S BOARD OF DIRECTORS;
-  (D) AFFIRMATIVE DOCUMENTATION OF CITIZENSHIP,  PROVIDED,  HOWEVER,  NO DOCUMENTATION  SHALL  BE  SENT  TO ANY MULTISTATE VOTER LIST MAINTENANCE ORGANIZATION AFFIRMING THAT A PERSON IS NOT A CITIZEN; AND (E) TYPE OF DOCUMENTATION OF CITIZENSHIP PRESENTED, IF ANY.
-  2. THE MEMBER REPRESENTATIVE DESIGNATED UNDER SECTION 5-1001  OF  THIS TITLE  MAY  ALSO  PROVIDE  ANY  INFORMATION TO THE MULTISTATE VOTER LIST MAINTENANCE ORGANIZATION PROVIDED TO SUCH MEMBER REPRESENTATIVE FROM THE DEPARTMENT OF MOTOR VEHICLES PURSUANT TO SECTION TWO HUNDRED  NINETEEN-A OF THE VEHICLE AND TRAFFIC LAW.
+  2. THE  STATE BOARD OF ELECTIONS MAY  ALSO  PROVIDE TO THE MULTISTATE VOTER LIST MAINTENANCE ORGANIZATION, TO  WHICH  THE  STATE  BOARD  IS  A MEMBER,  ANY  INFORMATION  PROVIDED TO THEM FROM THE DEPARTMENT OF MOTOR

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD10609-05-3
+ A. 7052--A  2

+ VEHICLES PURSUANT TO SECTION TWO HUNDRED  NINETEEN-A OF THE VEHICLE  AND TRAFFIC LAW.
-  §  3.
+  §  2.
 The  vehicle and traffic law is amended by adding a new section 219-a to read as follows:
   § 219-A. STATE MEMBERSHIP  IN  A  MULTISTATE  VOTER  LIST  MAINTENANCE ORGANIZATION.
-1. THE  COMMISSIONER  IS  AUTHORIZED  TO  PROVIDE TO THE STATE'S MEMBER REPRESENTATIVE TO A  MULTISTATE  VOTER  LIST  MAINTENANCE ORGANIZATION,  DESIGNATED  UNDER SECTION 5-1001 OF THE ELECTION LAW, THE FOLLOWING INFORMATION: (A) ALL NAME FIELDS; (B) ALL ADDRESS FIELDS;  (C) AFFIRMATIVE  DOCUMENTATION  OF CITIZENSHIP; (D) TYPE OF DOCUMENTATION OF CITIZENSHIP PRESENTED; (E) DMV ID NUMBER; (F) LAST FOUR  DIGITS  OF  THE VOTER'S  SOCIAL  SECURITY  NUMBER;  (G) CURRENT RECORD STATUS; (H) PHONE
- A. 7052  3
+FOR  THE  PURPOSES OF PARTICIPATING IN A MULTISTATE VOTER LIST MAINTENANCE ORGANIZATION, AS AUTHORIZED IN SECTION  5-1001  OF  THE ELECTION  LAW,  THE  COMMISSIONER  IS AUTHORIZED TO PROVIDE TO THE STATE BOARD OF ELECTIONS ALL INFORMATION  REQUIRED  BY  THE  ORGANIZATION,  AS SPECIFIED  IN THE ORGANIZATION'S MEMBERSHIP AGREEMENT, INCLUDING BUT NOT LIMITED TO THE DRIVER'S:
+  1. DMV ID NUMBER;
+  2. LAST FOUR DIGITS OF THE DRIVER'S SOCIAL SECURITY NUMBER;
+  3. CURRENT RECORD STATUS;
+  4. PHONE NUMBER; AND

- NUMBER; AND (I) E-MAIL ADDRESS, PROVIDED THAT THE CONDITIONS  AND  TERMS OF  MEMBERSHIP  ARE  CONSISTENT  WITH THE PROVISIONS OF THIS CHAPTER AND TITLE TEN OF ARTICLE FIVE OF THE ELECTION LAW PERTAINING TO SUCH MEMBER- SHIP OR RECIPROCAL RECOGNITION OF VEHICLE REGISTRATIONS.
+  5. E-MAIL ADDRESS, PROVIDED THAT THE CONDITIONS AND TERMS  OF  MEMBER- SHIP ARE CONSISTENT WITH THE PROVISIONS OF THIS CHAPTER AND TITLE TEN OF ARTICLE FIVE OF THE ELECTION LAW PERTAINING TO SUCH MEMBERSHIP OR RECIP- ROCAL RECOGNITION OF VEHICLE REGISTRATIONS.
+  §  3.
+New York state must make good faith efforts to join a multistate voter list maintenance organization promptly after the effective date of this act and must complete its registration with a multistate voter list maintenance organization on or before December 31, 2025.
   § 4.
 This act shall take effect immediately.